onedata/onedata-documentation/doc/using_onedata/onedatafs.md

 #### File location information

-In order to get information about the distribution of data blocks of a specific file among the Oneprovider instances supporting user's space use the `location` method:
+In Onedata, each file can be distributed among different Oneprovider instances, in blocks of various size.
+In order to get information about the distribution of these blocks, use the `location` method:

 ```
 space.location("file.txt")
 ```

-will give the following output:
+This will give the following output:

 ```
 {'e0e49ac3d9b058c4839f8fb7ccc02d72': [[0, 1615273]]}